andremendonca/dronejs/README.md

 * * *

 ### Models
-We're still working on it! :)
+Whereas that we finally have a Model, we still are working on it indeed.
+Although it's just an alias for the `Base class`.

 * * *